 An alternative to taking the western route to Tofino is to head further up north from Nanaimo past the beautiful town of Comox, where various celebrities have holiday homes, to Campbell River.
 From Campbell River, head westwards to the Strathcona Provincial Park, which is the largest park on the island and the oldest in British Columbia.
 The park, at more than 2,000 square kilometers in size, encompases the highest peaks on the island and large swathes of coniferous forests that include unique firs and hemlocks.
 There are numerous stunning lakes such as Buttle Lake which attract swimmers, canoeists, kayakers and anglers.

 The park is also home to the splendid Della Falls which are approximately 440 meters in height.
 With its large network of well-maintained trails, the park is also a magnet for the avid hiker.
-I can absolutely recommend a hike through this park.
 The trails are of varying difficulty and take you through pristine forests, crystal-clear streams, colourful meadows and gorgeous cascades with the mountains providing a stunning backdrop.